canonical/juju-doctor/README.md

 - **`ruleset`**: A declarative deployment RuleSet
 - **`builtin/*`**: A builtin plugin of a type defined in the [supported plugins](schema/builtins.json)

-See [this RuleSet probe](tests/resources/probes/ruleset/all.yaml) as an extensive example.
+Run `juju-doctor schema` to output the schema of a RuleSet YAML file and check out [this RuleSet probe](tests/resources/probes/ruleset/all.yaml) as an extensive example.
-See [this schema definition](schema/ruleset.json) for the RuleSet YAML file.

 #### Builtins
-See [this doc](docs/how-to/contribute-a-builtin.md) about contributing a builtin.
+See [this doc](docs/how-to/contribute-a-builtin.md) for contributing a builtin and general information about the builtin plugin design.

 ## Development
 ```bash